scalar-labs/helm-charts/docs/configure-custom-values-envoy.md

     type: ClusterIP
 ```

-If you want to use a load balancer provided by cloud providers to accept client requests from outside of the Kubernetes cluster, you need to set `envoy.service.type` to `LoadBalancer`.
+If you want to use a load balancer provided by a cloud service provider to accept client requests from outside of the Kubernetes cluster, you need to set `envoy.service.type` to `LoadBalancer`.

 ```yaml
 envoy: